sonalnikam/camel-cxf-cdi-java-example/README.md

 Also exposes a Jolokia instance of simpler interrogation.

 ### Template
-Produces both the input and output OpenShift namespace artifacts based on the fis-java-openshift image.
+Produces the OpenShift namespace artifacts based on the fis-java-openshift image.
 Also creates the namespace message broker from the A-MQ xPaaS image.

 ## Usage